The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

 Use this alongside a checklist to show users how far through the process.

 Offer in-app self-service support to improve the user experience

 Finally, be prepared to offer help when and where users need it, with contextual self-serve support.

-Having a well-defined plan for driving users through your consumer adoption process can make a huge difference to retention, growth, and churn.
+Having a well-defined plan for driving users through your product adoption process can make a huge difference in customer retention, growth, and churn.

 There are many ways you can help users fulfill the needs they display during each stage – and we’ve looked at just some of the most effective here.

-If you want to get started building amazing onboarding experiences, get a Userpilot Demo today.
+If you want to get started building amazing onboarding experiences and improving your adoption and conversion rate.
+Get a Userpilot Demo today.